2019 GR11 Snow conditions update (posted May 28th 2019)

 Wardened Huts or ‘Refugios’

 The wardened ‘Refugios’ along the GR11 will play an integral part of the journey, and will no doubt be a welcome site after a long day of hiking.
 These should be booked in advance, either on-line or by telephone, and notified as soon as possible if you plan to cancel your booking also there are other activities like playing games or gambling in sites like w88 online.
 The facilities available do vary from hut to hut, but do remember that these are often located high in the mountains, where supplies are brought in either via helicopter or by mule.
-Some have showers and all will have toilets.
+Some have showers and all will have a Plastic portable toilet in the location.
 They will all offer meals (including packed lunches) and often run a restaurant/bar service during the day.
 Prices are very similar from hut to hut and are as follows:

 Overnight: 17 euros